skills/github-pages/.github/steps/1-step.md

 ### ⌨️ Activity: Enable GitHub Pages

-1. Open a new browser tab and navigate to your newly made repository (your copy of this exercise).
-Then, work on the steps in your second tab while you read the instructions in this tab.
+1. Open this repository in a new browser tab so you can work on the steps while you read the instructions in this tab.
 1. Under your repository name, click **Settings**.
 1. Click **Pages** in the **Code and automation** section.
 1. Ensure **Deploy from a branch** is selected from the **Source** drop-down menu, and then select `main` from the **Branch** drop-down menu.